IndEcol/country_converter/CONTRIBUTING.rst

 If you plan any changes to the source code of this repo, please first discuss the change you wish to make via a filing an issue (labelled Enhancement or Bug) before making a change.
 All code contribution must be provided as pull requests connected to a filed issue.
 Use numpy style docstrings_ and lint using black_ and isort_, and follow the pep8_ style guide.
-The latter is a requirement to pass the tests before merging a pull request.
+Passing the black_ and isort_ liter is a requirement to pass the tests before merging a pull request.
 Since coco is already used in research projects, please aim for keeping compatibility with previous versions.

 The following commands can be used to automatically apply the black_ and isort_ formatting.